Equivalent goods under inward processing

 Equivalent goods and processed goods obtained from those become non-Union goods at the point in time when they are released into the subsequent customs procedure and the inward processing procedure is completed, or at the point in time when the processed goods have exited the customs territory of the Union.
 The goods which they replace become Union goods at the same time.

-Prior exportation
+Prior export

 Last updated: